 Mechanic top tip – A funnel or syringe makes adding gas to the cylinder a ton easier.

 1 – The engine started, or fired (fired – meaning attempted to start).
-Firing can be identified as the engine not running but smoke seen at the tailpipe when cranking.
+Firing can be identified as the engine not running, but smoke is seen at the tailpipe when cranking.

 This result tells us that your ATV suffers from a fuel issue.
-Bad gas, Choke not working, Faulty fuel pump (if fitted), Blocked gas filter, Carburetor fault are all high on the list.
+Bad gas, Choke not working, Faulty fuel pump (if fitted), Blocked gas filter and Carburetor fault are all high on the list.

 Weak Spark

-If after running the Gas shot test you found you may have a spark issue then you’ll want to check your spark again.
+If, after running the Gas shot test, you find you may have a spark issue, then you’ll want to check your spark again.
 I understand you have a spark but is the spark strong enough?
 A weak spark is the worst kind to have, as it causes you to discount the ignition system as the root cause of your no-start.

 Pickup coil – Signals the CDI box to fire the spark plug via the coil.